 The University Phased Retirement Program is an optional tool that locations may choose to provide eligible policy covered staff the opportunity to transition into retirement by reducing their appointment percentages over a period from 120 days to up to three years.
-The program is part of the University's budget reduction and succession planning strategies.
+The program is part of the university's cost savings and succession planning strategies.
 For employees represented by unions, eligibility for the program is subject to collective bargaining.

-- The program provides a lump sum cash incentive at retirement that represents a percentage of the savings realized from participants' phased reduction in appointment percentage of at least 10 percent increments, starting January 1, 2012 and ending at the end of December, 2014.
+- The program provides a lump sum cash incentive at retirement that represents a percentage of the savings realized from participants' phased reduction in appointment percentage of at least 10 percent increments, starting January 1, 2015 and ending December 31, 2019.
 The incentive is paid within 30 days of retirement and reported on Form W-2.
 If the incentive is paid on the separation date, participants may choose to make a 403 (b) or 457 (b) plan contribution in accordance with plan eligibility requirements and annual maximum contribution amounts as a means of deferring taxation until the deferred amounts and any earnings are paid from the plan.

 - Prior to entering into the Phased Retirement Program, participants sign a contract that delineates the terms of the program.